Sieges (3) Castles and Fortifications

 When Hildebrand became Pope Gregory VII (1073-1085), he excommunicated the Holy Roman Emperor Henry IV (1076), whose enemies begin to build castles in Germany at a frenzied pace.
 Some 10,000 castles were built in Germany in the Middle Ages, while in France the number is estimated at over 20,000 and in Spain some 2,500 castles still survive.
 Even the small countries have a substantial number of medieval fortifications, with Belgium for instance, boasting more than 900.

 Construction of a castle was tightly governed and controlled, with only those nobles who pledged allegiance to the key overlord being permitted to erect them.
 This same overlord was also entitled to destroy any castle erected without his consent.
 Unfortunately, this happened more often than not, and in many cases, the ensuing conflict often led to open warfare and insurrection against the overlords.
 In time, the largest of the landholders established a sovereign central power and imposed its authority with an army.
-Siegecraft played an important role in this imposition of authority, and therefore the construction of defense works became increasingly sophisticated.
+Siegecraft played an important role in this imposition of authority, and therefore the construction of defence works became increasingly sophisticated.

 The Vikings in Normandy, (who eventually became the Normans), began to build small stone castles with great attention to detail in their construction in the 10th century.
 They used the same basic ground layout as earlier defense-works which consisted of a wall of stakes surrounded by a wide moat, with a multi-storied fortified tower often made of stone and encompassed by a second moat.
 Often there was only a single entrance to this tower sighted well above ground level, and accessible only by a ladder or a bridge across the moat.
 In 915, for example, the lords of the Luxembourg-Tréveris region covered their mountains with castles, which ranged in location from Esch-sur-Sure to Luxembourg itself.